PiotrG1996/IoT_HX711/README.md

 # Graphical User Interface

-The GUI is presented in a form of web application that runs as a client (in a browser), connection is provided by WiFi from RaspberryPi that work as an access point.
+The GUI is presented in a form of a web application that runs as a client (in a browser), the connection is provided by WiFi from RaspberryPi that works as an access point.

 <p align="center">
   <img width="300" height="100" src="img/moment.png">